iulspop/slack-web-scraper/README.md

 # Slack Web Scraper

-A web scraper that navigates to a Slack workspace and save the posts and threads of a given channel or conversation.
+A web scraper that navigates to a Slack workspace and saves the posts and threads of a given channel or DM.

 It uses [Puppeteer headless browser](https://puppeteer.github.io/puppeteer/) for loading and interacting with Slack.
 It doesn't depend on installing an app in the Slack workspace or aquiring an API key.
-Instead, it logins to your Slack account and uses that to access the channel or conversation.
+Instead, it logins to your Slack account and uses that to access the channel or DM.

-It's helpful for saving information from a channel without needing to ask a workspace administrator to export the data.
+It's helpful for saving information from a channel or DM without needing to ask a workspace administrator to export the data.

+For example, if you're in the process of leaving your current company to join another, this tool is a great way to archive everything you've said and done on Slack.

 ## How to collect Slack data?